 Download the PDF: Free Localization Testing Checklist PDF

 That’s where the localization testing checklist comes into play.
-Just in case your are wondering, here is a bit more on the definition of localization testing.

 We developed this handy localization testing checklist that will guide you through the process in five sections: